 Cushing syndrome is caused by prolonged exposure to high circulating levels of cortisol.
 The most common cause of cushingoid features is iatrogenic corticosteroid use, while some herbal preparations can also increase circulating corticosteroid levels leading to Cushing syndrome.
 Cushing syndrome can be interchangeably called hypercortisolism.
 ACTH-dependent cortisol excess due to a pituitary adenoma is called Cushing disease, and it is responsible for 80% of endogenous Cushing syndrome.

 There are two main etiologies of Cushing syndrome: endogenous hypercortisolism and exogenous hypercortisolism.
-Exogenous hypercortisolism, the mosy common cause of Cushing syndrome, is mostly iatrogenic and results from the prolonged use of glucocorticoids.
-Endogenous Cushing Syndrome results from excessive production of cortisol by adrenal glands and can be ACTH-dependent and ACTH-independent.
+Exogenous hypercortisolism, the most common cause of Cushing syndrome, is mostly iatrogenic and results from the prolonged use of glucocorticoids.
+Endogenous Cushing syndrome results from excessive production of cortisol by adrenal glands and can be ACTH-dependent and ACTH-independent.
 ACTH-secreting pituitary adenomas (Cushing disease) and ectopic ACTH secretion by neoplasms are responsible for ACTH-dependent Cushing.
 Adrenal hyperplasia, adenoma, and carcinoma are major causes of ACTH-independent Cushing syndrome.

 Cortisol is a steroid hormone produced by the zona fasciculata of the adrenal cortex.
-After production the cortisol is carried to different parts of the body by cortisol binding protein, almost 90% of cortisol binds to these (CBG) protein and has a bioavailability of 60% to 100%.
+After production the cortisol is carried to different parts of the body by cortisol binding protein, almost 90% of cortisol binds to this (CBG) protein and has a bioavailability of 60% to 100%.
 Synthetic corticosteroids have varying bioavailability and potency, but all affect similar pathways.
-It is a catabolic hormone which is released under stressful conditions.
+It is a catabolic hormone that is released under stressful conditions.
 The excess of cortisol results in an increased rate of gluconeogenesis, glycogenolysis and increases insulin resistance.
 Cortisol is a steroid hormone, and it directly affects the transcription and translation of enzyme proteins involved in the metabolism of fats, glycogen, proteins synthesis, and Kreb's cycle.
 It promotes the production of free glucose in the body, elevating glucose levels, while simultaneously increasing insulin resistance.
 The destruction of protein yields amino acids which are used in gluconeogenesis.
-The prolonged catabolism of proteins causes purplish striae of the torso, osteoporosis and poor wound healing.
-All these processes involve collagen which is a three amino based protein.
+The prolonged catabolism of proteins causes purplish striae of the torso, osteoporosis, and poor wound healing.
+All these processes involve collagen which is a three amino-based protein.
 High cortisol levels also cause immune disruptions; this hormone leads to a decrease in lymphocyte levels and increases the neutrophils.
 It causes detachment of marginating pool of neutrophils in the bloodstream and increases the circulating neutrophil levels although there is no increased production of the neutrophils.
 This mechanism explains the typical picture of raised TLC where there is decreased lymphocyte number and increased neutrophils.
 The corticosteroids mediate the downregulation of NF-kappaB, regulation of AMP kinase, glycogen phosphorylase, superoxide dismutase, and many other enzymes.
 Cortisol inhibits the production of IL-2, TNF alpha, IFN alpha, and gamma.
 Decreased IL-2 levels prevent the proliferation of T-lymphocytes.

 History and Physical